Arcadia-Science/arcadia-computational-training/docs/arcadia-users-group/20240416-intro-to-ml1/make_peptides_ml_dataset.md

    # filter to peptides clusters with many members that have the same bioactivity --------

-   # read in cluster information from mmseqs2 linclust
+   # read in cluster information from mmseqs2 easy-cluster (result from step 5)
    clusters <- read_tsv("~/Downloads/backup_peptipedia_29_03_2023/mmseqs/peptipedia_minlen10-0.3_cluster.tsv",
                         col_names = c("rep", "member"))